privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Auction service.
 After all ads are scored, the Auction service picks the highest scored ad candidate and returns the score and other related data for the winning ad in ScoreAdsResponse.

-_Note: If you are developing scoreAd() following the web platform's [Chrome FLEDGE explainer][37], that also should work as-is for execution in Bidding and Auction services._
+_Note: If you are developing scoreAd() following the web platform's [Chrome Protected Audience explainer][37], that also should work as-is for execution in Bidding and Auction services._

 Adtech's scoreAd function signature is as follows.